leebilly0/Team-Eagle/README.md

 # Team-Eagle
 Team Eagle Repository
+4-20-16-Linh
+Added about page for Admin and user

 4-20-16 -Billy
 -edit book is not showing whole title -fixed
 -finished add book so it would correctly add books to database